Everything You Need To Know About The New Hampshire Primary

 Twenty-four pledged delegates.
 There are nine more automatic delegates, which used to be superdelegates, but they matter less this year because they can't vote on first ballot at the Democratic National Convention unless there's an overwhelming majority for one candidate.

-That represents just 1% of the total number of delegates available; after New Hampshire just 2% of total delegates will be allocated (including Iowa).
+That represents just 1% of the total number of delegates available; after New Hampshire, just 2% of total delegates will be allocated (including Iowa).
 A candidate needs 1,991 delegates to win the nomination, so there's a long way to go.

 Are there thresholds for getting delegates like there were in Iowa?

 Yes.
 Like Iowa, there's a 15% to win any delegates.
 That's true in every Democratic primary and caucus.
-The difference in New Hampshire is there is no resorting in a second round.
+The difference in New Hampshire is there is no re-sorting in a second round.
 You vote, it's done.
 You get 15%, you get delegates.
 You don't, well, you don't.

 How many people actually vote?

 The record for turnout in the Democratic presidential primary in New Hampshire is about 288,000.
-That was set in 2008 in the race between Barack Obama and Clinton.
+That was set in 2008 in the race between Barack Obama and Hillary Clinton.
 The second-highest turnout was in 2016 between Clinton and Vermont Sen. Bernie Sanders about 251,000.

 New Hampshire is known for high voter participation.
-In the 2016 general election, it was actually the second-highest turnout state behind Minnesota.
+In the 2016 general election, it was actually the third-highest turnout state behind Minnesota and Maine.

 How does voting work?

-Note: A previous version of this story incorrectly said New Hampshire had the second-highest turnout in the 2016 general election.
-It had the third-highest turnout.
-The story also incorrectly said 48% of N.H. primary voters in 2004 identified as liberals.
-The number was actually 46%.